gilgameshjw/hydejack-starter-kit/WORK/README.md

 With the Humbaba projects and some of my work with Interscript, I've been working on the idea of software designed as a "Union of conversational Agents".
 Ideas of this kind are becoming more realistic with the development of the newest language models (gpt's, ...).

-The aforementionned approach has the potential to allow for people with little experience in software engineering to generate complex software as well as the design of truly smart systems.
+The aforementionned approach has can potentially allow people with a little experience in software engineering to generate complex software as well as the design of truly smart systems.

 I am working on:
 * conversational interfaces